 Ad: The above image is an affiliate link.

 I believe that these 2cm stone shelves can be one of the best looking permanent corner shower shelves, if they match well with the surrounding wall tile.

 I really like this shower shelf idea because it can be inexpensive, a lot more structurally solid than tile, and looks more professional and attractive.

-When a stone corner shelf is imbedded into thinset mortar during shower wall tile installation, this shelf can carry an immense amount of weight, making it great for a corner foot rest or shelf.
+When a stone corner shelf is imbedded into thinset mortar during shower wall tile installation, this shelf can carry an immense amount of weight, making it great shelf or corner foot rest.

 Stone pieces like this are generally available in a 2 cm thickness, but 3cm can also be found with certain stone varieties for a bolder look.

 The 2cm shelves are pretty easy to find online, but I must warn you not to be enticed by the cheaper stone corner shelves (in the $20 – $30 range).
 I have found that many of these tend to be broken when you get them, or they fracture during handling and installation.